opera-adt/dist-s1/README.md

 ```
 We then identified packages with `mkl` and `cpu` in their distribution names.
 There may be other libraries or methods of using `conda-tree` that are more elegant and efficient.
-That said, this provides an avenue for identifying such issues with the environment.
+That said, the above provides an avenue for identifying such issues with the environment.

 ### Jupyter Kernel